 No costs, no effort, no excuses:

-11 easy ways that you can plant trees for free
+11 amazing ways to plant trees for free

 Chris Kaiser, Founder of Click A Tree